Introduction to Theme Theory

 R is a mathematical relation on the set S and x, y are elements of S, so that in established symbolism, x R y.
 In established symbolism, the negation of x R y is x R’ y.

 Although the term ‘relation’ is used, and terms such as 'connection' or 'link' in some other contexts, I employ, always, the term ‘linkage’ and other terms, such as the links of a Web site, are special cases.
 So, mathematical relation is a special case of linkage.
 In symbolic notation, I use angle brackets to express linkage < >.
 The items which are linked are shown within content brackets, [ ].
 These form a 'linkage schema,' shown symbolically as [ ] < > [ ].
-Linkage schemata are employed only for 'dyadic' linkages.
+Linkage schemata are employed only for dyadic linkages.

-I do not claim that the use of schemata is unknown in philosophy.
+Schemata are sometimes used in philosophy.
 Hilary Putnam, for one, uses 'Schemata for Scientific Problems' in 'The 'Corroboration of Theories ' (1974).
 But existing uses are for specific purposes and lack the generality of Linkage Schemata.

-Contents which are linked can be contrasted with contents which are not linked.
+Contents which are linked can be contrasted with contents which are unlinked.
 The concept of contrast has great usefulness and is given symbolic expression too.
 I employ contrast brackets, chosen simply because they suggest the curve of the letter 'C' for 'contrast': ( ).
 'A is contrasted with B' is shown as:

 [A] ( ) [B]

-If the simple mathematical example x R y is brought within the scope of Linkage Theory, and a linkage schema is used, then it is necessary to use / / to show that R, in this case, is used in a special and established sense, for mathematical relation.
+If the simple mathematical example x R y is brought within the scope of Linkage theory, and a linkage schema is used, then it is necessary to use / / to show that R, in this case, is used in a special and established sense, for mathematical relation.
 So:

 [x] < / R / > [y].